LucasionGS/Toxen3/changenotes.md

 ### Broken stuff
 - Hue integration is currently not functional, but will be re-implemented in the future.
 - Subtitle Editor (Which was previously in development) has been put on hold for now, as it was causing issues with the new Electron version.
+- For now, the Toxen icon is broken until a fix is found.
+This has to do with the packager failing to package the icon correctly.
+Default Electron icon is used instead for now.
 ### Dependency Upgrades
 - Major upgrade to Electron 30, migrating from Electron 12.
 This should improve stability and security.
 - Upgraded to Node.js v22.2.0.